England

 Training as a counsellor involves a combination of theoretical study and practical experience, but you don’t need a degree to become a counsellor.

-The British Association for Counselling and Psychotherapy (BACP), and most other professional bodies, require counsellors who are working with clients to receive supervision from another qualified practitioner.
+The British Association for Counselling and Psychotherapy (BACP) and most other professional bodies require counsellors who are working with clients to receive supervision from another qualified practitioner.
 Some courses require students to have had therapy themselves or to be in therapy during their training.
-This is not only so you can experience therapy from the client’s point of view, but for personal development and to help you cope with issues and emotions raised when counselling others.
+This is not only so you can experience therapy from the client’s point of view, but also for personal development and to help you cope with issues and emotions raised when counselling others.

-We also offer degree courses that can help you acquire the knowledge and understanding to underpin your counselling qualification for most effective counselling practice.
-However, if taken without counselling training, these degrees do not qualify you to practise as a counsellor.
+We offer the following degree courses that can help you acquire the knowledge and understanding to underpin your counselling qualification for the most effective counselling practice.
+However, if taken without counselling training, these degrees do not qualify you to practise as a counsellor:

 Accredited by the British Psychological Society (BPS):